-How do these relate?
+How do these figures relate?
 Knowns, the top row of Figure 2, can either live in the Open Quadrant or the Hidden Quadrant.
 Unknowns, the bottom row of Figure 2, in the Blind Quadrant and Unknown Quadrant.
-The following poem by Ibn Yamin distinguishes four kinds of men (women, non-binary).
+The following poem by Ibn Yamin distinguishes four kinds people.

-(1) One who knows and knows that he knows . . .
-His horse of wisdom will reach the skies.Adapted fromWikipedia (2019)
+(Alice) One who knows and knows that she knows . . .
+Her horse of wisdom will reach the skies.Adapted fromWikipedia (2019)

-(3) One who doesn’t know, but knows that he doesn’t know . . .
-His limping mule will eventually get him home.
+(Carol) One who doesn’t know, but knows that she doesn’t know . . .
+Her limping mule will eventually get him home.

-The fourth type suffers from overestimating their knowledge.
-They think they know the rectangle B in Figure 1, while in fact they do not (or they think they know a rectangle C in the Unknown Quadrant).
-Let’s now turn to the first type.
+Dave suffers from overestimating his knowledge.
+He thinks he knows the rectangle B in Figure 1, while in fact he doesn’t (or he thinks he knows some rectangle C in the Unknown Quadrant).
+Let’s now turn to Alice

-(1) One who knows and knows that he knows . . .
-His horse of wisdom will reach the skies.
+(Alice) One who knows and knows that she knows . . .
+Her horse of wisdom will reach the skies.

 But what does this mean?
-It means that this person has intellectual humility.
+It means that Eve has intellectual humility.

 He knows the continuously expanding vastness of the Blind Quadrant compared to his own Open and Hidden quadrants.
 And he knows the incomparably greater vastness of the Unkown Quadrant compared to the Blind Quadrant.
 He realizes that his knowledge is but a candle of light in unbounded darkness.

 The way Frank sees it, the volume of knowledge contained in his open and hidden quadrants is 1.
 He estimates the size of his blind quadrant—assuming “others” include the presently dead—to be one trillion or more.
 To his unknown quadrant he assigns an infinite or pseudo-infinite volume.